-'Tet would it not make those carolling angels weep To think how incarnate Love Means such trivial joys to us children of unbelief?
-No. It's a miracle great enough If through centuries, clouded and dingy, this Day can keep Expectation slive.
+'Yet would it not make those carolling angels weep

+To think how incarnate Love

+Means such trivial joys to us children of unbelief?

+No. It's a miracle great enough

+If through centuries, clouded and dingy, this

+Day can keep

+Expectation alive.

-It is reiterated again in 'The Great Magicians', where he deplores where a God should be -- and admits the 'wholeness' of an earlier, faith-filled age.
+It is reiterated again in 'The Great Magicians', where he deplores and admits the 'wholeness' of an earlier, faith-filled age.